x

 Forever and ever young

-When originality ~ directly connected to our true selves, to our souls ~ prevails, beware, because this is what can happen:
+When originality — directly connected to our true selves, to our souls — prevails, beware: sophistication may come knocking, setting off a ripple effect.
+And then, this might happen too:

-Pitchfork Magazine wrote that Don’t Touch My Hair moves at a heartbeat’s pulse, subtle and steady, yet vibrant and can be read as an explicit rejection of this behavior (the devalue and alienation of black spaces), as a simple establishment of boundaries, or as a powerful pledge of personal identity.
+Pitchfork Magazine said Don’t Touch My Hair moves at a heartbeat’s pulse, subtle and steady, yet vibrant and can be read as an explicit rejection of this behavior (the devalue and alienation of black spaces), as a simple establishment of boundaries, or as a powerful pledge of personal identity.

 Vogue Magazine found the song to be an uplifting message about hair, and noted how its message relates to a specific community while also being accessible and relevant to the broader community of women in general.

-When I Get Home is a different story.
+When I Get Home is a story for another time.
 Stay tuned.
 Tunefulness.
 Nice word, huh?
-It’s a synonym for harmony.
+Kinda like sweetness.
+Of.
+Sound.

 Your time, sing.